Warsaw, Poland, offers many places of interest for design lovers.

 Mysia 3 also has a vinyl record store,a Leica camera shop and a photography gallery upstairs.

 A concept store in the centre of Warsaw for fashion, design and art, featuring the work of designers from Poland and Eastern Europe.

 It’s a large shop with three floors (don’t miss the vintage basement), with an original and eclectic collection of design items, street wear, avant-garde clothing, accessories and cool art.

 TFH Koncept has been around for 8 years.
 They sometimes host events, such as exhibition launch parties and burlesque shows.
-You can find the events on their Facebook page.

 Address: Szpitalna 8, Warsaw